shaundubuque/aoc-2021/rust/src/day4/notes.md

 - Checking board completion is O(1) (done when marking selection)
 - Summing non-selected entries of winning board is O(n) where n < m*m

+*STUMBLES*
+I ran into a couple of stumbling blocks when solving for part2 based on some simplifying assumptions made in solving part1, namely, that only a single board would win for each selection.